abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 _Reference_: [SivaLabs - YouTube](https://youtu.be/2dPon1G5S-M)

+{{% notice note %}}
+This is why the Log4j vulnerability ([Log4Shell](https://en.wikipedia.org/wiki/Log4Shell)) was such a big deal.
+Spring starters and parent may have the vulnerable version depending on the Spring version we're using and we need to override with the latest (fixed) version of Log4j in our respective POMs.
+{{% /notice %}}

 ## Parent and dependencyManagement
 The `spring-boot-starter-parent`'s parent `spring-boot-dependencies` specifies version for commonly used libraries with Spring and all the other starters.